 It has become critical to determine the best planting date and cultivars so that the plants can be exposed to the most favorable environment during their growing phase for, less incidence of Yellow Vein Mosaic Virus (YVMV), better fruit quality and higher total output.
 However, data on the effect of planting time in conjunction with cultivars on the quality of okra fruits is limited.
 Chattopadhyay et al. (2011) studied the seed yield and quality of okra as influenced by sowing dates.
 The ascorbic acid content and crude protein content were maximum in rainy sowing time as compared to spring-summer (Das et al. (2012).
 Suprava (2019) studied the effect of sowing time plant spacing on yield and fruit quality traits of okra and observed higher content of ash and vitamin C on 15th July sown crop.

 2. Material and Methods

+2.1 Experimental Site and Treatments

 The experiment took place at the Research Farm of the Department of Vegetable Science, CCS Haryana Agricultural University, Hisar, Haryana, during the rainy season of 2020.
 The soil in the experimental field was characterized as non-saline, sandy loam in texture, moderately rich in organic carbon, low in available nitrogen, high in available phosphorus, and abundant in available potassium.
 The experiment was conducted in Split Plot Design (SPD) having 15 treatments-